 In the past few months your company spent a lot of time and effort into optimising their internal processes.
 Jobs and the separate process steps were scanned closely for potential weaknesses, and improved where possible.
 In the end all identified weak spots were addressed – and yet, the actual lead time was way behind the set target.

-If process steps are analysed and enhanced, processes can be accelerated considerably.
-But often the real reasons why they are too slow go unnoticed as they are hidden in the transitions from one process step to the next.
+We have already described options for process optimization and continuous improvement in previous releases and know that if individual process steps are analysed and enhanced, the overall processes can be accelerated considerably.
+But often the real reasons why they are too slow go unnoticed as they are hidden in the interfaces between process steps.

 Factor 1: Loops

 In most cases delay is caused by the necessity to do rework whenever you have to loop back to a previous process step already completed.
 Just as there are different root causes for such rework, there are different approaches to identify and remove it.

 Whenever rework is necessary to correct a mistake, this creates an unnecessary process loop.
 Process analysis, statistical data about errors or faulty products are useful tools to find out what flaws trigger the loop.
 The best way to address this problem is, obviously, to improve the workflow in a way that it runs smoothly.
 Alternatively, recognising errors as soon as possible minimises the waste of time due to rework.

 Often, particularly in administrative processes, loops are the result of missing bits of information.
 Any query about earlier stages of a process costs time, especially so if the person responsible for the issue is not available.
 A systematic record of queries or direct interviews with relevant process participants can help identify possible weaknesses.
 Once the problem has been pinpointed, the interfaces between the respective process steps have to be adjusted I a way that all relevant information is being passed on, thus making further inquiries unnecessary.

 Factor 2: Missing input